binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

 ![network diagram](/images/PiMesh.png)

-This workshop shows 2 different ways of connecting netowrks.
+This workshop shows 2 different ways of connecting networks.
 A Gateway device and a bridge device, so what is the difference?

 A Gateway: